gotsysdba/oci-arch-apex-ords/assets/doco/FAQS.md

 ## **Q: How do I update the HTTPS certificate**

 **A:** The infrastructure will be deployed with a self-signed certificate which will result in an warning message when visiting the APEX Application.
-A valid certificate, registered against the "Friendly URL", should be applied to the Load Balancer resource before Productionisation.
-Details can be found in the [SSL Certificate Management Documenation](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingcertificates.htm).
+A valid certificate, registered against the "Friendly URL", should be applied to the Load Balancer resource before Production-isation.
+Details can be found in the [SSL Certificate Management Documentation](https://docs.oracle.com/en-us/iaas/Content/Balance/Tasks/managingcertificates.htm).
 Note that LetsEncrypt/CertBot can be used to manage the Load Balancer certificate as per the below Q/A.

 ---